palermo-consulting/sfec_to_wfn_cpi/README.md

 ## Package Contents

-All CPI artifacts are contained in the folder called *package*.
+All CPI artifacts are contained in the folder *package*.
+It is further divided into subfolders for the respective artifact type.
+For example, for integration flows, the subfolder will be *integration_flows*.
+The archived artifact will be contained in the respective subfolder as a ZIP file.
+The filename will be the name specified in the following table with the extension *.zip*.

 To import the artifacts, first create a package in CPI and then import the artifacts one by one, starting with the value mappings.
 The artifacts are listed below.

 | Name                     | ID                       | Type             | Version | Description                                                  |
 | ------------------------ | ------------------------ | ---------------- | ------- | ------------------------------------------------------------ |